 In either case, draw a Cities card of value equal to your highest top card.
 If the Cities deck of that age is empty, draw a base card instead.
-A City draw is never changed to another type of draw.

 City Card Special Icons

 Each city card has up to two special icons on it.
 If you meld a city with a Meld action, immediate effect icons on it trigger after the meld.
 If there are two immediate effects, execute the top icon's effect first, then the bottom icon's effect.
 Cities can also have constant effect icons, which apply while the icon is visible on your board.